-President Donald Trump communicated his administration would pursue a different regulatory approach to GHG emissions.
+The election of President Donald Trump heralded a different regulatory approach to GHG emissions.
 One of President Trump's first Executive Orders abandoned the former administration's Climate Action Plan.
-New USEPA Administrator Scott Pruitt feels that the Clean Power Plan is beyond the legal authority Congress granted to the USEPA through the Clean Air Act.
+New USEPA Administrator Scott Pruitt has stated that the CPP is beyond the legal authority Congress granted to the USEPA through the Clean Air Act.